AidanGCr/subsetVCF/README.md

 SubsetVCF is a script I am writing to ease my workflow in my Master's thesis project.
-Its main functionality is to subset VCF files by gene region, sample ID, or multiple sample ID's.
+Its main functionality is to subset VCF files by gene region, sample id, or multiple sample id's.
 Upcoming commits will add region annotation capabilities through [Annovar](https://annovar.openbioinformatics.org/en/latest/) , and also for the subsetting of BAM files.
 This readme will be updated when those features are implemented.